Rules for Access and Use

 - Pencils only may be used for taking notes; pens, markers and other permanent forms of writing implements are not allowed in the reading room.

-- Be advised the reading room is under constant video surveillance by Boston University security personnel.
+- Be advised the reading room is under constant video surveillance.

 - If you have any questions, please see the attendant located in the reading room.